GreenFlag31/carousel-library/README.md

 # SSR (Server Side Rendering)

 This library supports Server Side Rendering (SSR).
-The carousel will not instantiate during server-side execution, as it requires access to the DOM API.
+The carousel will not instantiate during server-side execution, as it requires access to the DOM API, preventing errors.

 # DX Friendly